I Don't Want to Set the World on Fire: Samples

 This song was quietly sampled by thrash metal band Megadeth on their song "Set the World Afire" on their 1988 studio album So Far, So Good...
 So What!

 The song was also sampled by Joji (musician) in his song "Asian Pizza" on his PG3* album.

 The Ink Spots cover

 The Ink Spots' 1941 version has been featured in numerous media.

-The cover has been featured prominently in the Fallout series of media.
-It can be heard in the Bethesda Softworks video games Fallout 3, Fallout: New Vegas, Fallout 4 and Fallout 76 on the in-game radio.
-The cover was also used in the trailer and pilot episode of the first season of the 2024 television show Fallout.
+The cover has been prominently featured in the Fallout media franchise.
+It can be heard in the Bethesda Softworks video games Fallout 3, Fallout 4, and Fallout 76 on the in-game radio.
+The cover was also used in the trailer and second episode of the first season of the 2024 television show Fallout.

-The cover was featured in the ending scene of the 2009 animated short film Logorama.

-In the 2023 film All of Us Strangers, Adam's father (Jamie Bell) plays a recording of the Ink Spots' version, explaining to his son (Andrew Scott) that "this was your grandad's favourite".